- Most people can safely consume maltodextrin in moderate amounts.

 If you’re on a gluten-free diet, you may be concerned about maltodextrin because it has “malt” in the name.
 Malt is made from barley, so it contains gluten.
 However, maltodextrin is gluten-free, even when it’s made from wheat.
 According to the National Foundation for Celiac Awareness, the processing that wheat starches undergo in the creation of maltodextrin renders it gluten-free.
 So if you have celiac disease or if you’re on a GF diet, you can still consume maltodextrin.

 Finally, because it’s often used as a cheap thickener or filler, maltodextrin is usually manufactured from genetically modified corn.
 According to the U.S. Food and Drug Administration, GMO corn is safe, and it meets all the same standards as non-genetically-modified plants.
-But if you choose to avoid GMO, that doesn’t mean you need to avoid all foods that contain maltodextrin — any food that’s labeled organic is also GMO-free.
+But if you choose to avoid GMO, that doesn’t mean you need to avoid all foods that contain maltodextrin — any food that’s labeled with the USDA 100% organic seal is also GMO-free.

 Is maltodextrin ever good for you?

 Because maltodextrin is a fast-digesting carbohydrate, it’s often included in sports drinks and snacks for athletes.
 For bodybuilders and other athletes trying to gain weight, maltodextrin can be a good source of quick calories during or after a workout.
 Since maltodextrin doesn’t use as much water to digest as some carbohydrates, it’s a good way to get quick calories without becoming dehydrated.
 Some research also shows that maltodextrin supplements can help maintain anaerobic power during exercise.